Happy new years everyone and welcome to the last dividend review for 2017.

 That level of growth shows why I set my bronze goal this year at 9250 which is higher than my gold goal last year.
 I’m expecting and trying to sustain this level of growth going forward and even improve upon it if I can.

-My income this year also included some long term and short term capital gain payouts that I don’t track as dividends.
+My income this year also included some long term and short term capital gain payouts.
+Those I don’t track as dividends.
 The reason I don’t is that those payouts are more irregular(last year barely had any, this year had a lot) and can’t be counted on as well as dividends.
 The total for those was $2673.13 and brings the total income for the year up to $10990.43.

 The great thing about dividends is reinvesting them with Steve, my dividend employee and letting them work for me.
 Reinvesting December’s dividends will generate an extra $64.82 in forward income.